SimpleMindedGuy/Simple-Obsidian-Vault/99-Templates/60-SubNote/Excalidraw Template.md

 🎫: Project
 🎟️: Program
 🔖: testing
 tags:
   - Excalidraw
   - SubNote
-alias:
+aliases:
   - 00 - testing asdfwq
 excalidraw-plugin: parsed
 ---
 ==⚠  Switch to EXCALIDRAW VIEW in the MORE OPTIONS menu of this document. ⚠==